Diptonil/raging-coffee/src/main/java/com/ragingcoffee/spring/first/README.md

 This is the first demo project built using Spring and would serve as an example as to how to build projects using this framework.

+## What is Being Built?

+A Course REST API is being built that primarily deals with the management of 3 types of data: topics, lessons and courses (structured similar to how Udemy courses work).
+The API is responsible for management of courses.
+Every course would have a certain number of lessons within them.
+Those lessons would be subdivided into topics.
+The model chosen is deliberately simple from the perspective of a starter.

 ## Starting Up a Project

 Ensure that you are at the directory that has the files: `pom.xml`, `mvnw`, `mvnw.cmd`, et cetera (if we are using Maven, otherwise it would be Gradle files).